 The absence of any national or religious symbols is deliberate, as this is intended to be a design meaningful to people of all faiths and nations.
 The colors all meet in and emanate from the middle, to symbolize the interconnectedness and unity of all people.

-Unity Flag magnets are now available for $2.00 each (includes shipping and handling).
+Unity Flag magnets are now available.
 Place order.
 Please allow 2 weeks for shipping.

 Follow us on Facebook for many more photos and updates!